Suburb overview

 Growth: Low Rental Demand: Moderate Investor Sentiment: Low

 Capital-growth expectations for Red Cliffs are modest for 2026 — incomes 30% below the VIC median of $95,160 suggest gains will lag headline metro markets.
-Rental coverage runs at ~96% of the typical mortgage ($1,040/month rent vs $1,083/month repayment), keeping cash flow in positive or near-neutral territory.
-The EquitySight investment score of 41/100 places Red Cliffs in the mid tier of Australian suburbs we profile, and overall investor sentiment is cautious heading into the second half of 2026.
+At the 2021 Census, rental coverage ran at ~96% of the typical mortgage ($1,040/month rent vs $1,083/month repayment), keeping cash flow in positive or near-neutral territory.
+Verify against current rents and rates.
+Overall investor sentiment for Red Cliffs is cautious heading into the second half of 2026, based on its income, rent and mortgage profile relative to the Victoria median.

 Is Red Cliffs a good suburb for investment?

-Red Cliffs scores 41/100 on our EquitySight investment framework — a moderate rating.
-That score is driven by a population of 5,294, median household income of $67,080/year and median weekly rent of $240.
-Whether it fits your portfolio depends on whether you are targeting cash flow, capital growth, or a value-add renovation — all three are scored with suburb-specific numbers elsewhere on this page.
+Whether Red Cliffs suits you depends on your strategy, but the fundamentals are concrete: a population of 5,294, a median household income of $67,080/year and median weekly rent of $240.
+Weigh those against your goal — cash flow, capital growth, or a value-add renovation — each of which we break down with suburb-specific ABS numbers elsewhere on this page.

 What drives property demand in Red Cliffs?

-The main demand drivers in Red Cliffs are a median household income of $67,080/year, a dwelling mix that is 84% separate houses, roughly 1 schools and 2 parks within the catchment.
-Together these shape both owner-occupier and tenant demand and are the factors we weight most heavily in the suburb's investment score.
+The main demand drivers in Red Cliffs are a median household income of $67,080/year, a dwelling mix that is 84% separate houses.
+Together these shape both owner-occupier and tenant demand.

 What is the population of Red Cliffs?